dhavalpzala/multi-hashmap/README.md

 # MultiHashMap

 [multi-hashmap](https://npmjs.org/package/multi-hashmap) package provides a linking between multiple hashmaps and gives a single entity.
+It gives fast searching mechanism as internally it uses hashmap and its similar to add indexing to database column for quick search.

 ##Getting Started

+### Why to use

+ - Provides faster search on data (similar to database indexing concept).
+ - Easy to configure mapped and non mapped dimensions.
+So, Its internal memory space is optimized.
+ - Alternative to browser local database table.

 ### Installation